VirToReal/Hardy-Hershey-Text/README.md

 Inkscape Addon for Hershey Text ***with Layouts***
 ![HardyHersheyText1](http://virtograv.de/Home/Neuigkeiten/Gallery/Original/InkscapeExt1.png)
 ![HardyHersheyText2](http://virtograv.de/Home/Neuigkeiten/Gallery/Original/InkscapeExt2.png)
-This Extension is based on the already included Inkscape-Extension "Hershey Text" of Windell H. Oskay, www.evilmadscientist.com
+This Extension is based on the already included Inkscape-Extension "Hershey Text" of Windell H. Oskay

 # Included Features
 - Added Layout managment System with xml Files - You define a Layout and the Extension will place Text at your wish